athouvenin/PIR_encrypted_DNS/realisation_experience/expe.md

 Dans l'article à la section "3.1 Methodology", page 5, nous trouvons l'extrait suivant:

 _"In practice, we first use ZMap to discover all IPv4 addresses with port 853 open (using the zmap -p 853 command), and then probe the addresses with DoT queries of a domain registered by us, using getdns API.
 In the first stage, our scan originates from
-3 IP addresses in China and the US (on cloud platforms), and we configure the tool to cover the entire IPv4 address space in a random order.
+3 IPaddresses in China and the US (on cloud platforms), and we configure the tool to cover the entire IPv4 address space in a random order.
 For addresses with port 853 open, only those successfully responding to our DoT queries are regarded as open DoT resolvers."_

-C'est donc cette partie de l'expérience que nous allons tenter de réaliser à notre tour. **L'objectif de cette expérience est de rescenser les adresses ip qui répondent aux requêtes DoT.**
+C'est donc cette partie de l'expérience que nous allons tenter de réaliser à notre tour. **L'objectif de cette expérience est de rescenser les adresses IP qui répondent aux requêtes DoT.**

 \
 Pour commencer, j'ai regardé les données et le code source étant à ma disposition (suivre le lien donné plus haut):